Meet Our Students

 Helen Dinh, BSN, RN has experience in critical care and telehealth.
 Research interests include health disparities, technology-enabled home interventions, chronic disease self-management, transitions of care, industrial organization of health care markets.

-Faculty Mentors: Meghan Reading Turchioe, PhD, MPH, RN and Ruth Masterson Creber, PhD, MSc, RN, FAAN, FAHA, FHFSA
+Faculty Mentors: Meghan Reading Turchioe, PhD, MPH, RN & Ruth Masterson Creber, PhD, MSc, RN, FAAN, FAHA, FHFSA

 • Audrey (Xuefan) Ji, MPH, BS, RN